top of page

-Health Benefits of Probiotics:
+Health Benefits of Probiotics from Foods

-Boosting Immune Function:Â A significant portion of our immune system (around 70%) resides in the gut.
-Probiotics help modulate the immune response, supporting the body's defence mechanisms and reducing the risk of infections.
-Probiotics promote the synthesis of intestinal cell mucin and tight junction proteins.
+• Immune Support: A significant portion of the immune system resides in the gut.
+Probiotics can enhance immune responses and reduce the risk of infections.

-Conjugation of bile acids: Probiotics support cholesterol metabolism
+• Conjugation of bile acids: Probiotics support cholesterol metabolism.

-Increase in butyrate production: Probiotics promote an increase in butyrate production in the body, which supports an increase in anti-inflammatory interleukins, therefore suppressing inflammation
+• Increase in butyrate production: Probiotics promote an increase in butyrate production in the body, which supports an increase in anti-inflammatory interleukins, therefore suppressing inflammation.

 Historically, we had plenty of probiotics in our diets as we ate fresh foods from good soil and we fermented foods to keep them from spoiling.
 In modern world, because of our agricultural practices, refrigeration, most of our foods contain little to no probiotics as well as our diets are low in fibre, which is food for the bacteria in our guts.

 Therefore it's recommended to consume specific foods and drinks that are fermented.
 The process of microbial fermentation turns the ordinary foods into more nutritionally and functionally rich products, resulting in probiotics, prebiotics, and bioactive components.
 These functional ingredients act together in our gastrointestinal tract to modify the gut microbiota, activate the immune system, promote the absorption of nutrients and remove toxins.
 Below is a list of some fermented foods to add to your daily diet.
+Incorporating 2-3 servings can boost your intake of natural probiotics:

-Kefir
+2. Kefir

 Very similar to yoghurt, this fermented probiotic drink is a unique combination of milk and fermented kefir grains.
 'Kefir' originates from Turkey and Russia and means 'feel good'- it has been consumed thousands of years.
 It has slightly acidic flavour and it contains anywhere from 10 to 34 different strains of probiotics.
 It's fermented with yeast and bacteria and is higher in probiotics and lower in lactose than yoghurt.

-Sauerkraut
+3. Sauerkraut

-Coconut Kefir
+5. Coconut water Kefir

-It's made from young coconuts by fermenting the juice with kefir grains.
+Coconut water kefir made from young coconuts by fermenting the juice with kefir grains.
 It is typically not as high with probiotics as dairy kefir, but has some strains beneficial for your health.
 You can make a refreshing drink by adding some water, lime juice and stevia to coconut kefir.

-Water Kefir
+6. Water Kefir

-Made by adding kefir grains to sugar water, which as a result of fermentation turns into a fizzy drink filled with probiotics.
+Water kefir is made by adding kefir grains to sugar water, which as a result of fermentation turns into a fizzy drink filled with probiotics.
 As it's dairy-free, it's a great option for vegetarians and vegans.
 You can also add spices, herbs and fruit to the drink to customise it for your liking.

-Low-Sugar Kombucha
+7. Low-Sugar Kombucha

-Is a fermented drink, made from black tea, raw cane sugar and its most important ingredient, SCOBY- a symbiotic colony of yeast and bacteria.
+Kombucha is a fermented drink, made from black tea, raw cane sugar and its most important ingredient, SCOBY- a symbiotic colony of yeast and bacteria.
 Kombucha's origins are from Japan and it has been consumed for over 2,000 years.
 Main health benefits include digestive support, liver detoxification and increased energy.

-Natto
+11. Natto

 It's a dish from Japan containing fermented soybeans and contains an important probiotic Bacillus subtilis, which improves your immune system, supports cardiovascular health and also helps to digest vitamin K2.
 In addition it's loaded with protein and contains anti-inflammatory enzyme nattokinase.